FAQs

 How do I submit my video audition?

-Do not leave this to the very last minute!
+Do not leave uploading your audition to the very last minute!

 Uploading a video can take several hours.